puppetlabs/puppetlabs-postgresql/README.md

 This internal function converts a list of `pg_hba.conf` based ACLs (passed in as an array of strings) to a format compatible with the `postgresql::pg_hba_rule` resource.

 **This function should only be used internally by the module**.

+### Tasks

+The Postgresql module has an example task that allows a user to execute arbitary SQL against a database.
+Please refer to to the [PE documentation](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html) or [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html) on how to execute a task.

 ## Limitations